bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-105">105.
 Convert Binary Number to Decimal (without parseInt)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This function performs the conversion of a binary number to its equivalent decimal representation, all without utilizing the parseInt function.
-The process involves splitting the binary number's digits, reversing them, and using a reduce operation to calculate the decimal value by considering each digit's position and value.
+<p>This function performs the conversion of a binary number to its equivalent
+decimal representation, all without utilizing the parseInt function.
+The process involves splitting the binary number's digits, reversing them, and using a reduce operation to calculate the decimal value by considering each digit's position and value.</p>
 <pre>
 const binaryToDecimalWithoutParseInt = (binary) =>
 binary.split('').reverse().reduce((dec, bit, index) => dec + bit * (2 ** index),